 All Lawyers Professional Liability Insurance Insuring agreements are not created equally.
-The insuring agreement which also may be given other headings such as “defense and settlement” or by another name the plus additional coverages provided will tell you what the attorney malpractice policy is intended to provide coverage.
+The insuring agreement also may be given another heading such as “defense and settlement” or another similar name.
+This plus additional coverages section(s) will tell you the attorney malpractice policy coverage intent.
 The items to look for in an insuring agreement:

 3. Are there additional coverages included, either in the insuring agreement or a separate additional coverage section such as disciplinary coverage, regulatory agencies inquiries or loss of earnings payments?
 Generally the additional coverages cannot be endorsed to higher limits The additional coverages normally are not subject to the deductible.
 Some of the addition coverages are:

 a.
 Disciplinary coverage for regulatory agencies or government entities: These coverages are almost always defense only coverages.
 While these limits may seem unimportant, one carrier that has a $100,000 additional coverage limit for this exposure reports that the average cost of defense is around $20,000 to $25,000.
 If the policy has an additional limit of only $10,000 for this coverage, then it is likely too low.
 Some policies also only offer reimbursement of defense costs if the attorney or firm is found “innocent”.
 Many non-admitted policies provide no coverage for this exposure.

 b.
 Another additional coverage is “loss of earning” for the time spent in assisting the insurance carrier provides a defense for the attorney or firm.

 c.
 Subpoena Assistance is another coverage that might be available helping the insured respond to a request for information.